VedantUB/hackathon/README.md

 ## 📝 How It Works

-1. **Admin creates a campaign** with NGO address, title, and milestones
+1. **Admin creates a campaign** with NGO address, Oracle address, title, and milestones
 2. **Donors contribute** ETH to the campaign (held in escrow)
 3. **NGO submits proof** of milestone completion (photos, receipts, etc.)
 4. **Oracle verifies** the proof and releases funds to NGO